XuhuaHuang/XuhuaHuang/README.md

 ### Hi there 👋, this is Xuhua

 I consider myself to be a highly-motivated self-learner, and this page contains most of my ~~self-taught~~ code.
+Various repositories contain code written in C++, Python, Cython, Rust, Java.
+Primary languages remain to be C++ and Python.

+`std::list<string> knownLangsList {"C++", "Python", "Cython", "Rust", "Java"};`

 ### Skills
 * 💻 C / C++ / Rust